runabol/tork-docs/src/app/config/page.md

 # basic auth middleware
 [middleware.web.basicauth]
 enabled = false

+[middleware.web.keyauth]
-username = "tork"
+enabled = false
-password = ""     # if left blank, it will auto-generate a password and print it to the logs on startup
+key = ""        # if left blank, it will auto-generate a key and print it to the logs on startup

 # rate limiter middleware
 [middleware.web.ratelimit]